erigoli/lab-2-javascript-game-erigoli/README.md

 # Lab 2 - Mastermind
-## A javascript implementation of Mastermind
+## A JavaScript/HTML/Bootstrap implementation of Mastermind

 ## Goal
 You are going to re-implement you Mastermine progam in Javascript.